NishanthPrem/cloud_api/README.md

 # Cloud API with AWS Lambda and DynamoDB

-This project provides an API endpoint that retrieves data from a DynamoDB table and returns it in JSON format.
-The project is built using AWS services, including **Lambda**, **DynamoDB**, and **IAM** for access management.
-The project infrastructure is managed with **Terraform** to allow easy deployment and configuration.
+This project sets up a Lambda function that reads data from an AWS DynamoDB table and returns it as a JSON response via a Lambda function URL.
+The project is managed using Terraform and includes CI/CD pipelines configured with GitHub Actions to automate infrastructure deployment and testing.

 ## Table of Contents
 1. [Project Overview](#project-overview)